Skip to content

 Filter mandatory on component treeFull dumps waste 10K+ tokens — always scope to testID or component

 iOS — single-endpoint rn-fast-runner.
-Every iOS device_* call short-circuits through runIOS() (TS client at scripts/cdp-bridge/src/runners/rn-fast-runner-client.ts) to a POST /command HTTP endpoint exposed by an in-tree XCTest rig.
-Coordinate-based gestures map to .drag; direction-based swipes/scrolls are pre-computed to coords by device-interact.ts before dispatch. device_find (non-exact) and device_scrollintoview are TS-side orchestrators over runIOS('snapshot') — no Swift .findText round-trip for fuzzy matching. iOS no longer requires agent-device.
+Every iOS device_* call short-circuits through runIOS() (TS client at packages/rn-dev-agent-core/src/runners/rn-fast-runner-client.ts) to a POST /command HTTP endpoint exposed by an in-tree XCTest rig.
+Coordinate-based gestures map to .drag; direction-based swipes/scrolls are pre-computed to coords by device-interact.ts before dispatch. device_find (non-exact) and device_scrollintoview are TS-side orchestrators over runIOS('snapshot') — no Swift .findText round-trip for fuzzy matching.
+The in-tree runner is the sole iOS device backend.

 ToolWhy not